How to Increase Explosive Power for Boxing and MMA

 If you don’t know, the concentric portion of movement is the portion of movement in which the weight is being actively overcome.
 It’s the “up” portion of a squat, deadlift, and bench press.

 Ballistics generally emphasize this portion of movement while plyometrics emphasize the eccentric portion of movement followed by a rapid rebound, or contraction of the muscles.
+This shines through in the movements I’m going to share below.

 In order for ballistics training to be effective, you should choose a weight that allows you to perform the movement quickly, sharply, and forcefully.
 This way, we’re focusing solely on increasing explosive power, stimulating those fast twitch muscle fibers.